Next-to-soft-virtual resummed rapidity distribution for Drell-Yan process to $\rm{\textbf{NNLO}+\overline{\textbf{NNLL}}}$: Abstract

 \section{Abstract}

-We present the differential predictions for the rapidity distribution of a pair of leptons through the Drell-Yan (DY) process at the LHC taking into account the soft-virtual (SV) as well as next-to soft virtual (NSV) resummation effects in QCD perturbation theory to $\rm{{NNLO+\overline{NNLL}}}$ accuracy.
+We present the differential predictions for the rapidity distribution of a pair of leptons through the Drell-Yan (DY) process at the LHC taking into account the soft-virtual (SV) as well as next-to-soft virtual (NSV) resummation effects in QCD perturbation theory to next-to-next-to-leading-order plus next-to-next-to-leading- logarithmic ($\rm{{NNLO+\overline{NNLL}}}$) accuracy.
 We perform the resummation in two dimensional Mellin space using our recent formalism \cite{Ajjath:2020lwb} by limiting ourselves to contributions only from quark anti-quark ($q \bar q$) initiated channels.
-The resummed corrections to the fixed order results are computed though a matched formula using the minimal prescription procedure.
-We find that the resummation at $\rm \overline{ NLL}~(\rm \overline{NNLL})$ brings about 3.98\% (1.24\%) corrections respectively to the NLO (NNLO) results at the central scale value of $q=M_Z$ for 13 TeV LHC.
+The resummed corrections to the fixed order results are computed through a matched formula using the minimal prescription procedure.
+We find that the resummation at next-to-leading-logarithmic (next-to-next-to-leading-logarithmic) level brings about 3.98\% (1.24\%) corrections respectively to the NLO (NNLO) results at the central scale value of $q=M_Z$ for 13 TeV LHC.
 We also observe that the sensitivity to the renormalisation scale gets improved substantially by the inclusion of NSV resummed predictions at $\rm \overline{NNLL}$ accuracy.
 Further, the lack of quark gluon ($qg$) initiated contributions to NSV part in the $\rm \overline{NNLL}$ resummed predictions leaves large factorisation scale dependence indicating their importance at NSV level as we go to higher orders in perturbation theory.